salimdellali/interview-api-node-YASSIR/README.md

 check the commits history for more details
 ## Last Note
-- I had a lot of fun solving this challenge, I decided to not rush and take the time I needed to craft the best code I could (of course withing the time frame allowed)
+- I had a lot of fun solving this challenge, I decided to not rush and take the time I needed to craft the best code I could (of course within the time frame allowed)
 - Hope my solution will meet your expectations
 - Built with <3 and excitement by @salimdellali